Trashpanda70/Pokemon-Game/Text Docs/README.md

 - TM's can be used infinitely
 - Breeding Mechanics are that of Generation 5
 - Shiny chance increased fropm 1/8192 to 1/512
-	- This will be decreased if Shiny Charm functionality is added
 - Pokerus chance increased from 1/32768 to 5/32768
     - Added COVID easter egg
-- Poisoned Pokemon take damage while walking but not faint
+- Poisoned Pokemon take damage while walking but will not faint
 - Added Deep Snow, which will make the player move slower and have wild Pokemon
     - This tile appears on Route 12
 - Added a Sand tile for Pokemon Encounters
     - This tile appears in Kalimari Desert
-- The AI will be able to use Revives, Max Revives, Revival Herbs, and Sacred Ash.
-    - If you can heal so can they it is fair
-    - This is not implemented yet as I upgraded the essentials package and the new version changed battle mechanics meaning the script I had for this now does not work.
-I plan to either find another script or write my own, but there are no guarantees about this feature.
 - Added custom music for Darkrai, Latios/Latias, Galandart, Celebi, The Champion Battle, Team Russia Battles, and more
     - I cannot make music because I simply do not know anything about it, see the credits file for full credits on Music, Sprites, and other game functions/details
     - On a side note, most music is taken from generations 4,5, and 6, with some from 7 and 8